AdaCore/training_material/courses/gnatsas/labs/metric_010_overview.lab.rst

 .. container:: animate 1-

-  Question 1

-.. container:: columns

-  .. container:: column

-    .. container:: animate 1-

-      * How many lines in the file?
-In subprogram :ada:`Process`?
+  * Question 1: How many lines in the file?
+In subprogram :ada:`Example`?

-  .. container:: column

 .. container:: animate 2-

-        59 lines in the file
+  19 lines in the file, 8 lines in :ada:`Example`

-        20 lines in Process

 .. container:: animate 3-

-  Question 2

-.. container:: columns

-  .. container:: column

-    .. container:: animate 3-

-      * Is there any information for the package spec?
+  * Question 2: Is there any information for the package spec?

-  .. container:: column

 .. container:: animate 4-

   No - :menu:`Current File` means actual file, not package

 -----------------------------
 GNATmetric Lab - GUI Part 2